Overview

 A broker-dealer affiliated with Ladenburg, and the Financial Adviser typically executes trades for accounts

-in ICS.
-The specific broker-dealer will be named in the ICS agreement.
-If your Financial Adviser is a
+in LAMP.
+The specific broker-dealer will be named in the LAMP agreement.
+If your Financial Adviser is

-Ladenburg Financial Adviser, and is providing consulting services, the introducing broker-dealer will
+a Ladenburg Financial Adviser and is providing consulting services, the introducing broker-dealer will be

-generally be LTCO.
-If an Osaic Wealth, Inc. Financial Adviser is providing consulting services, Osaic
+LTCO.
+If an Osaic Wealth, Inc. Financial Adviser is providing consulting services, Osaic Wealth, Inc. will

-Wealth Inc. will generally act as broker-dealer.
-If an Osaic Institutions, Inc. Financial Adviser is providing
+act as broker-dealer.
+If an Osaic Institutions, Inc. Financial Adviser is providing consulting services, Osaic

-In certain cases, the Financial Adviser can recommend/require that clients establish brokerage accounts to
+In certain cases, the Financial Adviser may recommend/require that clients establish brokerage accounts to

 maintain custody of clients’ assets and to effect trades for their accounts with a broker-dealer that is not